7 Causes of Bright (Lime) Green Stool & When to Worry

 Bile (bilirubin) is a greenish substance secreted from your liver into the digestive tract (the small intestine and the colon).

-Under normal conditions, bacteria that usually live inside your digestive tract will convert the green bilirubin into a brownish substance called (stercobilin) which gives the stool its standard brown color.
+Under normal conditions, bacteria that usually live inside your digestive tract will convert the green bilirubin into a brownish substance called (stercobilin), giving the stool its standard brown color.

 With severe diarrhea, the rapid passage of contents of the gut tract will not allow enough time for the bile to turn brown.

 Severe diarrhea often manifests with yellow watery diarrhea.
-In addition, patients with severe diarrhea may pass bright or lime green bile in stool.
+In addition, patients with severe diarrhea may pass bright or lime-green bile in their stool.

 Symptoms of stomach flu: